 - Reach the Center on Time: Plan your travel in advance to avoid any last-minute rush.

-- Read Instructions Carefully: Before starting, carefully read all the instructions provided on the question paper and answer sheet.
+- Read Instructions Carefully: Before starting, carefully read all the guidelines on question paper.

 - Attempt Known Questions First: Start with the sections and questions you are most confident about.
 This will boost your morale and help you manage time effectively.

-- Stay Calm and Composed: If you encounter a difficult question, don't panic.
+- Stay Calm and Composed: If you see a questions out of your knowledge, don't panic.
 Move on to the next question and come back to it later if you have time.

 News & Updates